imagekit-developer/imagekit-uppy-plugin/README.md

 npm install imagekit-uppy-plugin --save
 ```

-Then include it in your application with mandatory parameters i.e. `id`, `authenticationEndpoint` and `publicKey`.
+Then include it in your application with mandatory parameters i.e. `id`, `authenticator` and `publicKey`.

 ``` javascript
 import Uppy from '@uppy/core'